 It is possible to identify three broad sets of covariates included in our model.
 The first set includes covariates specifying the effect of direct theoretical interest that take the form of network statistics directly linked to our hypotheses.
 These covariates are defined exclusively in terms of sequences of attention allocation events linking participants and problems.
-Attention allocation sequences are inherently dynamic, thus the covariates of theoretical interest vary over time.
+Attention allocation sequences are inherently dynamic; thus, the covariates of theoretical interest vary over time.
 The second set includes control covariates that account for a variety of other factors that may affect the probability of observing attention allocation events.
-Control covariates may refer to characteristics of participants or problems and may be time-constant or change over time in a way that does not depend on the history of attention allocation events.
+Control covariates may refer to characteristics of participants or problems and may be time constant or change over time in a way that does not depend on the history of attention allocation events.
 The third set of covariates includes interaction effects between control covariates and network effects.

-Attention allocation mechanisms.
+Attention Allocation Mechanisms.
 We provide a verbal description of the statistics connected to the attentional mechanisms specified in the hypotheses.
 Then we describe the covariates included in the model to control for additional factors affecting the attention allocation events.
-Following the formal definition of "attention network," in Appendix A we develop the mathematical notation necessary to provide the formal definition of all the effects included in our empirical model specifications, which we now describe informally.
-We start by defining Cumulative attention as a default, and therefore not directly hypothesized, attentional mechanism that serves as the basis for identifying the more specific mechanisms linked to our hypotheses.
+Following the formal definition of attention network, in Appendix A we develop the mathematical notation necessary to provide the formal definition of all the effects included in our empirical model specifications, which we now describe informally.

+We start by defining Cumulative attention as a default attention allocation mechanism that serves as the basis for identifying the more specific mechanisms linked to our hypotheses.
 Cumulative attention simply involves a positive feedback mechanism regulating individual patterns of attention allocation.
-This generic baseline mechanism is commonly found in systems of social interaction characterized by increasing inequality in activities, outcomes and attainment (Merton 1973, Powell et al. 2005).
-Cumulative attention provides a useful baseline mechanism for modeling attention networks: it captures participants' average propensity to change their current level of attention to the project as a function of their history of participation (see Equation A.1 in Appendix A).
-A positive effect of Cumulative attention would provide evidence of self-reinforcing motivation to contribute attention: participants currently contributing a high level of attention to the project will be more likely to contribute an even higher level of attention in the future10.
+This generic baseline mechanism frequently operates in systems of social interaction characterized by increasing inequality in activities, outcomes, and attainment (Merton 1973, Powell et al. 2005).
+Cumulative attention provides a useful baseline mechanism for modeling attention networks: it captures participants' average propensity to change their current level of attention to the project as a function of their history of participation (see Equation (A.1) in Appendix A).
+A positive effect of Cumulative attention provides evidence of self-reinforcing motivation to contribute attention: participants currently contributing a high level of attention to the project are more likely to contribute an even higher level of attention in the future.10

-According to the Attention focusing hypothesis (H1), participants are more likely to allocate their attention to a problem if they have allocated their attention on the same problem in the past.
-A positive effect of Attention focusing would indicate that the greater is the number of attention allocation events connecting a participant to a specific problem, the higher is the likelihood of observing additional events reinforcing this connection (see equation A.3 in Appendix A).
+According to the Attention focusing hypothesis (Hypothesis 1), participants are more likely to allocate their attention to a problem if they have allocated their attention to the same problem in the past.
+A positive effect of Attention focusing indicates that the greater the number of attention allocation events connecting a participant to a specific problem, the higher the likelihood of observing additional events reinforcing this connection (see Equation (A.3)).